 So in summary if you are looking for a fabulous experience either for yourself or as a great present then River Cottage is the ideal option.
 There are many cookery classes to choose from such as bread making or meat curing as well as day events on diverse topics like bee keeping and foraging.
 Of course there are also a range of dining experiences such as the River Cottage Festive Feast that we were treated to – I was a guest of River Cottage for this event (many thanks to Foodies 100).

 You could club together with friends or family to buy vouchers which is what I did last year for a friend’s 40th.
 If the budget doesn’t quite stretch to the full experience then the Canteen in Axminster is also a great place for a meal or just tea and cake (yes great cake!).
 The River Cottage brand has also expanded to canteens in Plymouth and Bath as well.
-If you just want a nose around the Park Farm HQ then look out for their good value open days – Spring and Autumn fairs and this year they also had a summer music festival.
+If you just want a nose around the Park Farm HQ then look out for their open days – annual Spring Fair and Summer Festivals are great value.

 If you are travelling here then why not extend your visit to East Devon – explore the new Seaton Jurassic Centre or pop over the border to Lyme Regis in Dorset for a walk along the iconic Cobb and take in this beautiful region.
 Here’s a recent post with some views from Trinity Hill Nature Reserve from a walk just half a mile from River Cottage.